awslabs/data-on-eks/website/docs/benchmarks/spark-operator-benchmark/data-generation.md

 This example deploys an EKS Cluster running the Spark K8s Operator into a new VPC.

-- Creates a new sample VPC, 2 Private Subnets and 2 Public Subnets
+- Creates a new sample VPC, 2 Private Subnets, 2 Public Subnets, and 2 subnets in the RFC6598 space (100.64.0.0/10) for EKS Pods.
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
-- Creates EKS Cluster Control plane with public endpoint (for demo reasons only) with core managed node group, on-demand node group and Spot node group for Spark workloads.
+- Creates EKS Cluster Control plane with public endpoint (for demo reasons only) with Managed Node Groups for benchmarking and core services, and Karpenter NodePools for Spark workloads.
-- Deploys Metrics server, Cluster Autoscaler, Spark-k8s-operator, Karpenter, Grafana, AMP and Prometheus server.
+- Deploys Metrics server, Spark-operator, Apache Yunikorn, Karpenter, Cluster Autoscaler, Grafana, AMP and Prometheus server.

 ### Prerequisites